 You should complete this worksheet if your income was not received evenly throughout the year and you choose to annualize your income.
-You also should complete this worksheet if your tax year ends on or after July 1, 2017 and you need to use the annualized income installment method in order to reduce or eliminate an underpayment of estimated tax penalty resulting from amendments enacted under Public Act 100-0022.
-See notes below.
-If you complete this worksheet, check the box on Form IL-1120, Step 1, Line V, and attach this form to your return.
+If you complete this worksheet, check the box on Form IL-1120, Step 1, Line W, and attach this form to your return.
 Beginning with Column A, complete Lines 31 through 50 of each column.

-Note You must complete all lines of Columns A through D in order to use this worksheet.
+ENOTE You must complete all lines of Columns A through D in order to use this worksheet.
 If you fail to complete all lines of Step 6, Lines 31 through 50, Columns A through D, we may disregard your election to annualize your income and calculate your late-payment penalty for underpayment of estimated tax based on four equal installments.